Secret Lives: Hidden Children and Their Rescuers During WWII: Summary

 No individual among Europe’s general population could have expected the terror that the Nazi regime would inflict on Jewish children.
-Many gentiles worked with the members of Hitler’s army and even more disregarded the carnage so that they could evade the watchful eye of the government.
+Many gentiles worked with the members of Hitler’s army, and even more disregarded the carnage so that they could evade the watchful eye of the government.
 However a small number of courageous persons endangered themselves to save Jewish lives.

-The film looks at how the Holocaust shattered and formed two separate but overlapping family units; herself a “hidden child,” documentarian Aviva Slesin ventures to discover the end result of the encounter that others like her lived through.
+The film looks at how the Holocaust shattered and formed two separate but overlapping family units; herself a “hidden child”, documentarian Aviva Slesin ventures to discover the result of the encounter that others like her lived through.
 Both sets of parents and the youth they had in common have an opportunity to voice their opinions.
 All three sides occupied a role during wartime conflict.
 They are the: former hidden Jewish youngster(s), now adult, the Jewish parents who decided to sacrifice their offspring in the desire to protect them and the compassionate gentile households who ran the risk of being imprisoned or put to death by protecting Jewish children.
 Decades after World War II, they are free to reflect on this event in their lives and their emotions regarding one another, with varying responses.

 The individuals of Secret Lives tell what this psychologically draining ordeal was like for everyone concerned.
 One Jewish parent involved recalls reasoning that the gentile family could bring up her daughter in whichever manner they pleased, provided that her child could live.
 Nevertheless, the brave deed of sheltering a Jewish youth did have its opponents.

 Following years in concealment, shielding their true selves and at times their physical being, the conclusion of World War II led the hidden Jewish children to individual freedom.
 However, for a majority of the children, the end of the war produced even more sorrow.
-Although most of the world’s population rejoiced in the downfall of Hitler and the Nazi domination, the “hidden children” had to cope with the unpleasant reality that their parents were dead and that they would not be reunited as a family.
+Although most of the world's population rejoiced in the downfall of Hitler and the Nazi domination, the “hidden children” had to cope with the unpleasant reality that their parents were dead and that they would not be reunited as a family.
 Other Jewish children faced distress of a different sort.
 Now they were confronted by the awareness that they would be separated from the various locations which they had known as their residences for an extended period of time and the folks who had cared for them.
 This would enable them to re-familiarize themselves with tattered and starved parents who resembled strangers and felt unfamiliar.